Digital Literacy

 Ethical Challenges and Solutions

-Initiatives like the EU project 'Fake-ID' develop AI-based tools for detecting deepfakes 7.
-But technical solutions alone cannot solve the epistemological problem that Baudrillard reveals: in a world increasingly made up of simulacra, even 'truth' loses its reference point 11 15.
+Initiatives such as the EU project 'Fake-ID' develop AI-based tools to detect deepfakes 7.
+However, technical solutions alone cannot solve the epistemological problem Baudrillard identifies: In a world increasingly composed of simulacra, even 'truth' loses its reference point 11 15.

 Hyperreality as a Cultural Paradigm